-It's time once again for the TCB Pitcher of the Week awards.
+It's time to fire up our TCB Pitcher of the Week awards for 2016.
 Each week, through the magic of small sample sizes, we will pick out a few performances that are worthy of recognition.
+The pitching so far this season has not been as good as 2015, but there is still some quality work being done on the hill.